jplayer/react-jPlayer/README.md

 Renders the `currentTimeText` of the jPlayer.

 ### `<BrowserUnsupported />`
-Renders default html that tells the user to update their browser if jPlayer doesn't support the specified media file.
+Renders html that tells the user to update their browser if jPlayer doesn't support the specified media file.

 ## Misc
 ### classes